koteswararao55/CSV_TO_JSON/README.md

 ## Assumption

 Assumed that CSV file having the mandatory properties of "name" (firstName and lastName), "age", "address" and rest of the properties will collected and stored as a "additional_info"

+## Output

+For Output you need Copy Paste the "http://localhost:3000/convert"

+Note:
+you need to adjust the port from the above link